 - Increase to Section 179 expensing.
-The Section 179 maximum annual deduction limit is increased to \$1,050,000, and increases the phase-out threshold to \$2,620,000 in tax year 2021. - Increase of bonus depreciation.
-Increase to 100% the first-year bonus depreciation percentage (from the prior 50% rate) for long-term assets placed in service after September 27, 2017.
-Bonus depreciation is allowed to be used for purchases of used property, as well as new property. - Computers no longer listed property.
-Computers are not classified as listed property in tax year 2021. - Elimination of entertainment and meals deduction.
-Deductions for entertainment and meal expenses are eliminated for tax year 2021.
+The Section 179 maximum annual deduction limit is increased to \$1,160,000, and increases the phase-out threshold to \$2,890,000 in tax year 2023. - Decrease of bonus depreciation percentage.
+Decreases to 80% the first-year bonus depreciation percentage (from the prior 100% rate) for long-term assets placed in service in 2023.
+Bonus depreciation is allowed to be used for purchases of used property, as well as new property. - Computers are no longer listed property.
+Computers are not classified as listed property in tax year 2023. - Elimination of entertainment and meals deduction.
+Deductions for entertainment expenses are eliminated for tax year 2023.
 Businesses may still deduct 50% of the cost of food consumed by employees during work or travel.
-In addition, food and beverages for business meals are 100% deductible if purchased from a restaurant in 2021.